 Customer AI: Customer AI is an Intelligent Service powered by Adobe Sensei that enriches customer profiles with AI-based propensities and empowers customer segmentation and targeting efforts.

-Data dictionary: In Platform Launch, a data dictionary (also known as a data map) is a set of data elements defined within a property.
+Data dictionary: In the context of tags, a data dictionary (also known as a data map) is a set of data elements defined within a property.

-Data element: In Platform Launch, a data element is a pointer used within rules and extensions to point to a specific piece of data that exists on the client device.
+Data element: In the context of tags, a data element is a pointer used within rules and extensions to point to a specific piece of data that exists on the client device.

 Data ingestion: Data ingestion is the process of adding data from a source to Experience Platform.
 Data can be ingested into Platform in a number of ways including streaming, batches, or added via source connectors.

-Data layer: In Platform Launch, a data layer is a data structure that exists on the client device that contains metadata about the context in which a page or screen is viewed.
+Data layer: In the context of tags, a data layer is a data structure that exists on the client device that contains metadata about the context in which a page or screen is viewed.

 Data governance: Data governance encompasses the strategies and technologies used to ensure data is in compliance with regulations and organizational policies with respect to data usage.